 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for small-ship expeditions: Ashton Palmer of ExpeditionTrips.

 Best short cruise

-The typical Inside Passage itinerary requires eight days, but the National Geographic Sea Bird is pilots a six-day option that includes Sitka’s Raptor Rehabilitation Center, the Chilkat Tlingit village of Klukwan. tidewater glaciers and humpback whales in Tracy Arm or Endicott Arm, guided nature walks, kayaking, and Zodiac tours.
+The typical Inside Passage itinerary requires eight days, but the National Geographic Sea Bird pilots a six-day option that includes Sitka’s Raptor Rehabilitation Center, the Chilkat Tlingit village of Klukwan, tidewater glaciers and humpback whales in Tracy Arm or Endicott Arm, guided nature walks, kayaking, and Zodiac tours.

 The 36-passenger Safari Explorer feels like a cozy Pacific Northwest lodge with the maneuverability to explore the most remote inlets; you get an all-inclusive, personalized experience almost akin to chartering a yacht, but without the exclusive price tag.
 Travelers are free to choose among an array of activities each day—from kayaking to hiking to skiff rides to a wellness program and massage—and the naturalist guides are excellent.

 Best ship for a splurge

 The 100-passenger National Geographic Quest combines state-of-the-art expeditionary hardware with supreme comfort; its itineraries explore shallow coves and narrow waterways in search of humpback whales, waterfalls, and wildlife.
-The ship has an undersea specialist who can operate a remotely operated vehicle (ROV), kayaks, stand-up paddle boards, an outdoor grill, a spa, and a spacious sundeck.
+The ship has kayaks, stand-up paddle boards, an outdoor grill, a spa, a spacious sundeck, and an undersea specialist who can operate a remotely operated vehicle (ROV).
 Several cabins have interconnecting doors for families, and some have small balconies.

 Best large ship